pbombnz/Shopping-Web-Application/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-IMPORTANT When creating a new page, use the flag `--no-module`.
-For example `ng generate component browsing-page --no-module`.
+IMPORTANT When creating a new page, use the flag `-m  app.module.ts`.
+For example `ng generate component browsing-page -m app.module.ts`.

 ## Further help